A Guide to Deep Learning and Neural Networks

 Synapses and weights

-If we didn’t have synapses, we would be stuck with a bunch of inactive useless neurons.
-A synapse is a connection between two neurons.
+A synapse is what connects the neurons like an electricity cable.
 Every synapse has a weight.
-It is the weight that changes the input information while it is transmitted from one neuron to another.
-The neuron with the greater weight will be dominant in the next neuron.
-One can say that the matrix of weights is the brain of the whole neural system.
+The weights also add to the changes in the input information.
+The results of the neuron with the greater weight will be dominant in the next neuron, while information from less ‘weighty’ neurons will not be passed over.
+One can say that the matrix of weights governs the whole neural system.

 A bias neuron allows for more variations of weights to be stored.
 Biases add richer representation of the input space to the model’s weights.